 uniforms which are too short and too tight.

-While there is little sign the Surveillance Centre's activities will be scaled back anytime soon (there is legislation in the works to hand the police authorities over to the office), Ladda says the Centre will shift its focus away from censoring
+While there is little sign the Surveillance Centre's activities will be scaled back anytime soon (there is legislation in the works to hand the police authorities over to the office), Ladda says the Centre will shift its focus away from

-cover film, Internet, video games, and movie theatres in the future.
+expanded to cover film, Internet, video games, and movie theatres in the future.

 Ladda explains the media's producer will rate their product according to content (if ratings are understated, the producer will be punished), though the system certainly still comes with touches from the heavy, moralising hand of the Culture